xms12138/Tea-for-Three/README.md

 Thirdly, the overall technical standard of the prototype leaves room for improvement.
 As the experience relies on real-time synchronisation across multiple devices, unstable network connections can affect the smoothness of interactions.
 The physical construction also requires further optimisation, particularly regarding the quality of the casing, cable management, water resistance, portability and improvements for long-term use.

+### 9.3 Future Work

+Given more time, several directions could be pursued to develop the prototype into a more complete product.
+First, the interaction vocabulary could be expanded beyond binary presence to convey richer emotional states such as "waiting", "inviting" or "missing", potentially through gesture-based input, cup temperature sensing, or the duration of cup placement.
+Second, the ambient feedback medium could be enhanced with gradient lighting transitions, subtle soundscapes, or slow colour shifts that better capture the atmosphere of a shared tea moment rather than acting as a binary completion signal.
+Third, the physical construction would benefit from improved waterproofing, cable management and a battery option to support genuine long-term domestic use.
+Finally, a longitudinal field study with families or friends separated across time zones would help evaluate whether the device meaningfully supports a sense of remote companionship over weeks of real use, rather than in short demonstration sessions.

 ---

 ## 10. Conclusion

 Tea for Three explores how connected ambient devices can support emotional connection between family members or close friends who are physically separated.
 Instead of focusing on verbal communication, screens, or information exchange, the project uses a familiar tea-drinking ritual to create a subtle sense of shared presence across distance.

 Overall, the project shows that remote communication does not always need to be direct or attention-demanding.
 Small physical gestures and glanceable ambient feedback can create a softer form of connection.
-While the prototype still requires further refinement, it provides a clear foundation for a connected ambient product that transforms tea drinking into a shared remote experience.
+Whilst the prototype still requires further refinement, it provides a clear foundation for a connected ambient product that transforms tea drinking into a shared remote experience.

 ---

 ## References

+Bakker, S. and Niemantsverdriet, K. (2016) 'The interaction-attention continuum: Considering various levels of human attention in interaction design', *International Journal of Design*, 10(2), pp. 1–14.

+Bakker, S., van den Hoven, E. and Eggen, B. (2015) 'Peripheral interaction: characteristics and considerations', *Personal and Ubiquitous Computing*, 19(1), pp. 239–254.

 Hallnäs, L. and Redström, J. (2001) 'Slow technology: Designing for reflection', *Personal and Ubiquitous Computing*, 5(3), pp. 201–212.

-Ishii, H. and Ullmer, B. (1997) 'Tangible bits: Towards seamless interfaces between people, bits and atoms', in *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems*.
-New York: ACM, pp. 234–241.

-Kaye, J. (2006) 'I just clicked to say I love you: Rich evaluations of minimal communication', in *CHI '06 Extended Abstracts on Human Factors in Computing Systems*.
-New York: ACM, pp. 363–368.

-Mankoff, J., Dey, A.K., Hsieh, G., Kientz, J., Lederer, S. and Ames, M. (2003) 'Heuristic evaluation of ambient displays', in *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems*.
-New York: ACM, pp. 169–176.
+Odom, W., Stolterman, E. and Chen, A.Y.S.
+(2022) 'Extending a theory of slow technology for design through artifact analysis', *Human–Computer Interaction*, 37(2), pp. 150–179.

 Weiser, M. and Brown, J.S.
 (1997) 'The coming age of calm technology', in Denning, P.J. and Metcalfe, R.M. (eds.) *Beyond Calculation: The Next Fifty Years of Computing*.
 New York: Springer, pp. 75–85.

-Wisneski, C., Ishii, H., Dahley, A., Gorbet, M., Brave, S., Ullmer, B. and Yarin, P. (1998) 'Ambient displays: Turning architectural space into an interface between people and digital information', in Streitz, N.A., Konomi, S. and Burkhardt, H.-J. (eds.) *Cooperative Buildings: Integrating Information, Organization, and Architecture*.
-Berlin: Springer, pp. 22–32.
+---

+## License
+MIT License — see [LICENSE](LICENSE) file for details.